Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-cut-out-effect-that-will-blow-your-mind.md

 ---

 This effect is so cool and just around fun to see.
 Today we will learn how to do a **cut-out text** effect in CSS!
-The effect will show an image through the cut off text shape.
+The effect will show an image through the cut-off text shape.

 It works by having a div that holds an image as a background.
 On the div element, we put another text element, using [blend-mode](https://daily-dev-tips.com/posts/building-a-realtime-photoshop/) which will make the image show through the text.

-### Example code for text cutout
+### Example code for text cut-out

 You can see a CSS code example of a knockout text in this Codepen: